tkhenghong/backstage/examples/ezyq-admin/content/docs/README.txt

-Required directory for loading default technical documentations in Backstage.
+Required directory for loading default technical documentations in DEVx.